 Palladianism and Neoclassicism were styles seen at their most developed in grand country houses.
 But most people lived in more modest buildings – some in compact detached houses owing much to the tradition of Wren and Hawksmoor (a tradition kept alive in countless manors, rectories, and even farmhouses).

 Individual houses of the Georgian period are still some of the most interesting and delightful buildings in English towns.
 They can play variations on simple arrangements of sash window, columned doorway, and pilaster, as at Alcester and Aylesbury.
 They can show resourceful use of brick and stone dressings, as at Worcester.
+They can make resourceful use of details such as pedimented door cases or small round windows (oeils de boeuf), as at Leominster.
 They can be faced with mathematical tiles to give the impression of brick, as in many houses at Lewes.
 They can be grandiose essays in stone, as in Ralph Allen’s town house in Bath.
 They can take the elements of Neoclassicism and adapt them to buildings such as lodges and gatehouses, as at Stoke Edith.
 And they can display hints of baroque taste, as in various houses in Blandford Forum (photograph above), the Old Greyhound Inn in the same town, and a small house in Lacock, Wiltshire, where Borromini-style capitals are used as wall oranments.
 The relatively restricted vocabulary of classicism – pilasters, columns, pediments, rustication, and so on – could be worked and reworked in a great variety of ways.

 The terraced house